 Analysis#

-The analysis module provides functions for analyzing simulation results, including correlation analysis, kernel density estimation (KDE), and mutual information computation.
+The analysis module provides functions for analyzing simulation results, including correlation analysis, kernel density estimation (KDE), entropy estimation, and mutual information computation.

 Correlation Functions#